 Electric Vehicle Infrastructure

-The purpose of electric vehicle (EV) charging infrastructure on the Lewis & Clark property is to charge the institution’s electric fleet vehicles and to provide the campus community with access to charging stations at each Lewis & Clark school.
+The purpose of electric vehicle (EV) charging infrastructure on the Lewis & Clark property is to charge the institution’s electric fleet vehicles and to provide the campus community with access to charging stations at each Lewis & Clark school in an effort to promote campus sustainability.
 The charging stations are not intended to be the sole source or primary source of vehicle charging for campus community members.

 An electric vehicle charging station is an element of transportation infrastructure that supplies electric energy for the recharging of all-electric cars and plug-in hybrids by Lewis & Clark community members and its visitors.